Río Lagartos

 Local Transportation

-• Boat Tours: To explore the mangroves and spot wildlife, taking a boat tour is a must.
-There are several tour operators in Río Lagartos that offer guided tours, ranging from a few hours to a full day.
+• Boat Tours: Essential for exploring the mangroves and spotting wildlife, boat tours are offered by various local operators, with options ranging from a few hours to a full day.

 Posted by